Bartis1313/csgo/README.md

 * 1.2.3 - Almost GUI is finished, few things left.
 * 1.2.4 - Update on new config system using type safe checks, menu is finally ready to work with variables and multiple configs.
 Fixed, removed bunch of functions.
 Deleted singleton as it's a very bad choice to work with single class objects.
 Reduced many calls.
 Made return address more easier.
 * 1.2.5 - Made surface GUI example to be working correctly.
 Added ImGui + freetype libraries, as it's next goal to use this GUI framework as example + solid rendering.
 Fixed code in few places, and removed oftently changed files from precompilation, which could lead to errors.
+* 1.2.6 - Added ImGui example, added ghetto fix for sendpacket, although it's not used.
+It's a temp fix.
+Made hooking even easier to use now.
 </details>

 # Dependencies